-If the elastic data is isotropic, the large strain viscoplastic theory treated in [84] and [85] is applied.
-If the elastic data is orthotropic, the infinitesimal strain model discussed in Section 6.8.13 is used.
+For all other hardening types different rules apply.
+If the elastic data is isotropic, the large strain viscoplastic theory treated in [89] and [90] is applied if the NLGEOM parameter is active on the STEP card, else the linear theory from Section 6.8.9 is used.
+If the elastic data is orthotropic, the infinitesimal strain model discussed in Section 6.8.16 is used.
 Accordingly, for an elastically orthotropic material the hardening can be at most linear.
 Furthermore, if the temperature data points for the hardening curves do not correspond to the ELASTIC temperature data points, they are interpolated at the latter points.
 Accordingly, for an elastically orthotropic material, it is advisable to define the hardening curves at the same temperatures as the elastic data.

-For the selection of plastic output variables the reader is referred to Section 6.8.7.
+For the selection of plastic output variables the reader is referred to Section 6.8.8.

+PLASTIC

-- PLASTIC - Enter the HARDENING parameter and its value, if needed
+• Enter the HARDENING parameter and its value, if needed